fullstakgeneral/Meet-Landing-Page-/README.md

 ## Technology/Stack
 This project is created using:
 * HTML and
-* CSS together Google fonts
+* CSS together with Google fonts

 ## Features
 * Responsive on almost all devices of varying shapes, sizes and resolutions.